-WILLMAR — The Willmar Stingers announced that Marcus Still (New Mexico State University), Caleb Ledbetter (University of Montevallo) and Brandt Belk (Pepperdine University) have been added to the Stingers roster for the 2017 season.
-With these signings, the roster is now at eight players for the upcoming season, the organization's eighth in the Northwoods League.
+WILLMAR — The Willmar Stingers are excited to announce that Eli Wilson (University of Minnesota), Josh Bissonette (Baylor University) and Eric Del Prado (Willamette University) have been added to the Stingers roster for the 2017 season.
+With these signings, the team's roster is now at eleven players for the upcoming season, the organization's eighth in the Northwoods League.